shaileshdesai31/NewMusicReleases/README.md

 --- USAGE NOTES ---

-  - General use is to btain various information from the Spotify API about artists, songs, and albums.
+  - General use is to obtain various information from the Spotify API about artists, songs, and albums.

   - The primary file is the new-music-checker.py script.
 The script generates a file with all the new releases for the artists in the "artists.txt" files.
 The "artists.txt"